AO-StreetArt/CLyman/docs/pages/arch.rst

 Service Discovery and Distributed Configuration architecture.
 This requires a Consul Agent to be deployed that CLyman can connect to.

+CLyman depends on Redis (caching & atomic transactions), Mongo (database), and Kafka (data streaming) instances in order to function.

 Design
 ======